azeey/gz-sensors/tutorials/03_thermal_camera.md

 @image html files/thermal_camera/thermal_camera_demo.png

 The window in the top-left corner shows the thermal camera's output.
-Taking a look at the [SDF file](https://github.com/ignitionrobotics/ign-gazebo/blob/c3391b1b664d1ec2b931d9a4ac757bde33b2a27b/examples/worlds/thermal_camera.sdf) for this example shows that the shapes were assigned the following temperatures:
+Taking a look at the [SDF file](https://github.com/ignitionrobotics/ign-gazebo/blob/46adfe54af6aa0828f9d38da9fd578da22f2a0eb/examples/worlds/thermal_camera.sdf) for this example shows that the shapes were assigned the following temperatures:
 * sphere: 600 Kelvin
 * box: 200 Kelvin
 * cylinder: 400 Kelvin

+If we take a look at the rescue randy and samsung J8 [fuel models](https://app.ignitionrobotics.org/dashboard), we see that they each have the following temperature range:
+* 0 Kelvin minimum
+* 655.35 Kelvin maximum

 The temperature of objects in the view of the camera are normalized between 0 (black) and 255 (white) values.
 The object with the highest temperature in the camera's view will always have white color.
 If you move the object with the highest temperature out of the camera's view, the object with second highest temperature now becomes white.

-You can move the position of the shapes and/or camera around in the world to see the effect it has on the camera's output (the different "camera outputs" are how they are visualized in the GUI).
+You can move the position of the objects and/or camera around in the world to see the effect it has on the camera's output (the different "camera outputs" are how they are visualized in the GUI).
 An easy way to move objects in the world is by using `Transform Control`:

 @image html files/thermal_camera/thermal_camera_demo_2.png

+Another thing that you can do is modify the temperature ranges for objects with a varying heat signature.
+For example, if you go to the fuel cache on your machine (located at `~/.ignition/fuel/` by default) and then modify rescue randy's `model.sdf` to have `min_temp` be `200`, and `max_temp` be `500`, you should see output similar to this (be sure to re-start the simulator by killing the current simulator (`ctrl-c` will do) and then re-running `ign gazebo -r thermal_camera.sdf`):

+@image html files/thermal_camera/thermal_camera_demo_3.png

 ## Processing the thermal camera's output